Khopa/Khopa_LibGDX_Codebase/README.md

 PR.treat("my_nice_asset.png")

 // Will return 'assets/data/gfx/hd/my_nice_asset.png' on Galaxy S4
-// or 'assets/data/gfx/md/my_nice_asset.png' on an old LG Optimus Black
+// or 'assets/data/gfx/md/my_nice_asset.png' on an old LG Optimus Black for instance

 ```

 A convenient python script to resize assets (.png Images and .pack TextureAtlas files) is available in the assets folder
-Python 2.7 and PIL are needed
+Python 2.7 and PIL are needed (build_gfx.py) You may include it to your gradle build.

 Assets like .fnt may still have to be resized manually

+**This means my apk will contains 3 times the same assets in different resolutions :** **YES**